H-4 visa eligibility

 As part of their required documents, H-4 visa applicants must show proof of the following:

-- You (the H-1B visa holder) have been approved to work in the United States
+- The H-1B visa holder has been approved to work in the United States

 - They are maintaining legal status if you are currently residing in the United States